 Solution 4: Fix Battery Drain Xiaomi phone issues

-Turn Off Bluetooth, Wi-Fi, or GPS When Not Needed
+- Turn off Bluetooth, Wi-Fi, or GPS when idle.

 Solution 5: Remove Ads From Xiaomi Smartphone